 Lithium-polymer technology again uses a positive and negative electrode, but with a dry solid, porous chemical, or gel-like electrolyte, rather than a liquid.
-As a result, polymer batteries can offer a lower profile, flexible and more-robust designs, and have a lower chance of leaking electrolytes resulting in thermal run away.
+As a result, polymer batteries can offer a lower profile, flexible, and more robust designs.
+As they, they also have a lower chance of leaking electrolytes resulting in thermal run away.
 In a nutshell, they’re a fair bit safer.
 However, they aren’t completely immune from issues arising from being punctured, stressed, or overheated.

 A major drawback of this technology is a notably higher manufacturing cost, which means more expensive gadgets and smartphones compared to Li-ion.
 The lithium-polymer life cycle is also shorter and the batteries store less energy than the same sized Li-ion.
 This isn’t so ideal if you want your product to last a very long time.
 These cells also still use protection circuits to keep voltages operating within safe limits too.

 Lithium-ion vs lithium-polymer: Key differences